sudocrystal/cs-fundamentals/stack-queue/README.md

 ## What to do
 In the black box for Stack, implement the [class Stack](https://rubymonk.com/learning/books/4-ruby-primer-ascent/chapters/33-advanced-arrays/lessons/86-stacks-and-queues) with a partner.

-# Part 2 - Commenting RubyMonk's Stack.rb and Queue.rb
+# Part 2 - Commenting RubyMonk's Code

 ## Goal
 To understand _a_ solution for implementing stacks and queues in Ruby.
 Note that there are lots of ways to implement data structures, so if you would have done a little/lot different, that's OK.